craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Wait for the “declined” messages from Demonstration Laptop and Conference Room.

-### Exercise 2: Configuring role-based access control
+### Exercise 2: Configure role-based access control

 #### Task 1: Assign users to built-in role groups